Become a Payroll Coordinator: Education and Career Roadmap

 Do I Want to Be a Payroll Coordinator?

 Those interested in becoming a payroll coordinator need a high school diploma or its equivalent, as well as experience in payroll processing.
-Additionally, an associate's degree in accounting may be helpful.
-The following table shows the requirements common to begin working as a payroll coordinator:
+Additionally, an associate's degree in accounting could be helpful.
+The following table shows common requirements to begin working as a payroll coordinator:

 |Degree Level||High school diploma is standard, though many employers prefer those with an associate's degree*|